sergei-startsev/ExecutableDllPlugin/README.md

 ## Install

-`$ npm install ExecutableDllPlugin`
+Install with `yarn`:

+`yarn add executable-dll-plugin --dev`

+With `npm`:

+`npm install executable-dll-plugin --save-dev`

 ## Motivation

-[DllPlugin](https://webpack.js.org/plugins/dll-plugin/) cannot be configured to meet both requirements: a) bundle shared modules and b) run these modules.
+[DllPlugin](https://webpack.js.org/plugins/dll-plugin/) webpack plugin cannot be configured to meet both requirements: a) bundle shared modules and b) run these modules.
 That is, it is impossible for a DllPlugin bundle to execute code when it is imported via a script tag into the page.

 `ExecutableDllPlugin` allows you to execute an entrypoint module(s) included to a DllPlugin bundle.